Yunnan: Post-Imperial

+Yunnan as part of the Republic of China era.

+Following the collapse of the Qing Dynasty in 1911, Yunnan came under the control of local warlords, who had more than the usual degree of autonomy due to Yunnan's remoteness.
+They financed their regime through opium harvesting and traffic.

+Cai E is regarded as the founder of the Yunnan clique when at the request of Liang Qichao in 1915, he declared Yunnan's opposition to Yuan Shikai's monarchy.
+Cai died from natural causes shortly after the successful National Protection War.
+His chief lieutenant, Tang Jiyao, took over Yunnan and demanded that the National Assembly be restored.
+When this was accomplished, Yunnan officially reunified with the national government but kept its provincial army separate due to the Beiyang Army's grip in Beijing politics.
+In 1927, Long Yun seized control of the clique; Tang died shortly after.
+Long then re-aligned Yunnan under the Nationalist government in Nanjing but stringently guarded the province's autonomy.

 Yunnan was transformed by the events of the Second Sino-Japanese War, which caused many east coast refugees and industrial establishments to relocate to the province.
+Yunnan served as, among other things, a home base for the Flying Tigers.
 It assumed strategic significance, particularly as the Burma Road from Lashio, in Burma to Kunming was a fought over supply line of vital importance to China's war effort.

 University faculty and students in the east had originally decamped to Changsha, capital of Hunan.
 But as Japanese forces were gaining more territory they eventually bombed Changsha in February 1938.
 The 800 faculty and students who were left had to flee and made the 1,000 mile journey to Kunming, capital of Yunnan in China's mountainous southwest.
 It was here that the National Southwest Associated University (commonly known as Lianda University) was established.
 For eight years, staff, professors and students had to survive and operate in makeshift quarters that were subject to sporadic bombing campaigns by the Japanese.
 There were dire shortages of food, equipment, books, clothing and other essential needs, but they managed to conduct the running of a modern university.
 Over those eight years of war (1937–1945), Lianda became famous nationwide for having and producing many, if not most, of China's most prominent academics, scholars, scientists and intellectuals.
 Both of China's only Nobel laureates in physics Yang Chen-Ning and Tsung-Dao Lee studied at Lianda in Kunming.